Before you begin

 The Ingress

-is exposed to the outside of the cluster either via LoadBalancer
+is exposed to the outside of the cluster via the LoadBalancer

 , and it routes incoming traffic to your services according to configured rules.
-And additional advantage of this setting is the cost: you can have lots of services behind a single LoadBalancer
+An additional advantage of this setting is the cost: you can have lots of services behind a single LoadBalancer

 .

-In this tutorial we are using the most basic Ingress Controller: NGINX Ingress Controller, where an NGINX server take the role of reverse proxy.
+In this tutorial we are using the most basic Ingress Controller: NGINX Ingress Controller, where an NGINX server takes the role of reverse proxy.

 1. Installing the NGINX Ingress Controller